Skip to main content

 Features—including battery life and Bluetooth compatibility—are important, too.
 Some models use disposable batteries, while others are rechargeable.
 You may want to take this into account when thinking about the price of hearing aids.
 Having to replace batteries may increase their cost over time.
 But rechargeable batteries begin to decline after about two and a half years, so you may need to replace or repair your device by the five-year mark.
 All these factors depend on how much the hearing aid is used and in what ways.
 For example, streaming hours of music will drain a battery much more quickly.

 Be wary of buying hearing aids on social media.
 This is a common phishing tactic.
 Sophisticated scammers create content that appears to originate with trusted brands and sites—Amazon being one—and use it to lure you in.
 When you click to purchase, these scammers are ready to steal your credit card info and other personal details.
-If you see a sale advertised on Facebook, Instagram, or other platform, check the manufacturer’s site separately.
+If you see a sale advertised on Facebook, Instagram, or another platform, check the manufacturer’s site separately.
 If the sale is real, you should find it there as well.
 We always recommend buying online from a site whose address you’ve typed into the browser window yourself.

 Read more shopping tips in our hearing aid buyers guide.